Tasks that actually get done

 Everything works through Apple's built-in Family Controls.

-| Feature | taskr | Standard Screen Time |
+Standard Screen Time

 No automatic link between chores and app blocking.

-Only shows daily device limits with no task context.
+Only daily device usage.
+No task context.

 Apple's own Screen Time settings.